GLOBAL MARKETS-Stocks, oil struggle to pull out of four-day slide

 De Courcel expects a 50-bps rate hike from the ECB next week, but there "is still a risk that they deliver a 75".

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 3.9 basis points at 4.295%.
+In a indicator of recession concerns, yhe heavy inversion of the yield curve remained stark.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up at 4.27%.

 BULLS IN THE CHINA SHOP

 In the currency market, the U.S. dollar chopped around as traders weighed which way to go from here.
-It initially dipped in Europe but recovered to peg the euro EUR=EBS back to $1.0495 and sterling GBP=D3 to $1.2170, down 0.3% on the day.
+It had briefly pegged the euro EUR=EBS back to $1.0495 and sterling GBP=D3 to $1.2170, but then scurried back to $1.0510 on the euro and $1.2211 per pound.

 U.S. monthly consumer inflation is also due next week, a day before the Fed's policy meeting on Dec.
 14, and could be pivotal in setting longer-term expectations for monetary policy.
 USCPNY=ECI